mengbinhao/jack-note/docs/my/automation_basic.md

 #### Description

-Agency publishes various activities, then the end customers look the events which they like to join or cancel them
+Agents publish various customized online activities and advertisements on target page, and end-users participate, cancel、subscribe those events they are interested in from agency website

 #### Role & Responsibility

-1. Provide solution for customer issue
+1. Provide solution for customer issues
 2. Analyze the root cause of each issue
 3. Deploy and upgrade system
 4. 24 hours on-call